-Exhibit 41: Correlation with S&P 500 Index, 1970 to 2023
+Exhibit 41: Correlation to S&P 500 Index, 1970 to 2024

 Source: S&P Dow Jones (S&P 500), HFRI (Hedge Funds), Bloomberg (Bonds and TIPS), Alerian (MLPs), FTSE/NAREIT (REITS), S&P GSCI (Commodities), Cliffwater calculations.
-See Exhibit 43 for representative indices
+See Exhibit 43 for representative indices.

 Exhibit 41 demonstrates which asset classes are effective equity diversifiers by displaying correlations to the S&P 500 over varying time horizons.
-The full time period examined is 1970 to 2023.
-Note that as the horizon increases from one month to three and five years, the correlation of commodity returns to the S&P 500 falls from slightly positive for one month to negative for three and five years.
-These low correlations provide effective long-term diversification, particularly when compared to bonds, hedge funds, MLPs, and REITs, which are the other major diversifying asset classes.
-The graph also illustrates how TIPS are the most effective diversifier against equity exposure.
+The full time period examined is 1970 to 2024.
+Note that as the horizon increases from one month to five years, the correlation of commodity returns to the S&P 500 falls from slightly positive for one month to negative for three and five years.
+The graph also illustrates how TIPS are the most effective diversifier against equity exposure over longer time horizons.